MobiusSync/mobiussync.github.io/faq.markdown

       - We have co-operated with the Syncthing community re naming, use of logo etc via the Syncthing forum, and will continue to do so.

-      - Our company, Pickup Infinity is a Corporate 🥈 Silver sponsor of the Syncthing project.
+      - Through our company, Pickup Infinity we are a Corporate 🥈 Silver sponsor of the Syncthing project.

       - We are amenable to exploring ways to make the **Möbius Sync** source code available to others in a way that does not undermine the commercial incentive to continue support and development.
   - title: Privacy and security